Matthew Hodgetts

 Mather House 220

 Dr. Hodgetts works in the field of environmental political thought (EPT).
-His current book project, co-authored with Kevin McGravey (Merrimack College), examines the ways in which the United States treats and protects speech can function to both promote and hinder climate action.
+His current book project, co-authored with Kevin McGravey (Merrimack College), examines how the treatment and protection of speech in the United States has historically hindered but has the potential to promote climate action.
 Portions of the project appear in Environmental Values and Ethics, Policy & Environment.
-His next project will explore the importance of hope and the place of climate utopianism within the discourse of climate activism.
+His next project explores the importance of hope and the place of climate utopianism within activist discourses on climate action.

-Dr. Hodgetts is co-PI on the Cleveland Regional Decarbonization Framework (CRDF), a multi-institution project led by CWRU and funded by a major grant from the City of Cleveland to assist in the development of a Comprehensive Climate Action Plan for the Cleveland-Elyria MSA to be submitted to the EPA in 2025.
-His project role is co-lead, with Cyrus Taylor (Physics), of the Climate Science Working Group (CSWG) that is developing a course on Regional Climate Action Planning drawing on and in support of the CRDF.
+Dr. Hodgetts was co-PI on the now-completed Cleveland Regional Decarbonization Framework (CRDF), a multi-institution project led by CWRU and funded by a major grant from the City of Cleveland to assist in the development of a Comprehensive Climate Action Plan for the Cleveland-Elyria MSA to be submitted to the EPA in 2025.
+His project role was co-lead, with Cyrus Taylor (Physics), of the Climate Science Working Group (CSWG), a team of undergraduate and graduate students that developed a course on Regional Climate Action Planning drawing on and in support of the CRDF.

 Dr. Hodgetts received his PhD in Political Science from Brown University.
 He also holds a MA in Political Science from McGill University and a BA (Hons) in Political Studies and Philosophy from Queen’s University, both in his native Canada.
-He previously taught at Clark, Roger Williams, and Brown Universities, and worked as a research assistant at a public health agency.
+Before joining the department as a Visiting Assistant Professor in July 2018, he previously taught at Clark, Roger Williams, and Brown Universities, and worked as a research assistant at a public health agency.